eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 #### Browser

 **Initialize your test suite with `Browser` library.**

-In this exercise we're not going to write very sophisticated Robot Framework, meaning that we're going to do very simple test cases without bothering with more abstraction layers to make the test suite more readable.
-We're going to use a resource file, which we are going to extend in the later exercises as well.

-In our `tests` folder, we have a file called `api.robot`.
-Let's open that up.
-We can see that it already resources `../resource/bad_flask_app.robot`, which is our resource file for all our test cases.
-Let's open that file as well.

 We're going to use the Browser library, so need to import it into our `Settings` table in our resource file.
 We'll test the REST API of the Bad Flask App.
 In order to do that, we're going to need a new browser.